 RAW VIDEO: FOX ON WEST SIDE

-On Thursday, the fox was finally home again.
-The owner lives nearby and had been on the scene helping animal control.
+The owner lives nearby and has been on the scene helping animal control.

 Foxes, just like coyotes, can also thrive in urban areas where there are plenty of prey.
 The fox was seen Sunday apparently carrying a rodent in its mouth.